stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **16. You are designing a web application for a new social media start up and have recommended using DynamoDB for the database due to its superior performance.
 You need to ensure that your database has redundancy.
 What additional steps should you do?**
 * Nothing, DynamoDB all data is automatically replicated across multiple availability zones

-**17. What blocksize does Redshift use when storing it’s data in columnar storage?**
+**17. What block size does Redshift use when storing its data in columnar storage?**
 * 1024 KB

 **18. You are designing an application for a furniture retailer.
 A component of the application takes pictures of the furniture for sale and generates thumb nail images which then need to be stored persistently.
 The business can tolerate it if some images are lost as they can be regenerated.
 The thumbnails will need to be retrieved immediately when the application requests them.
 What is the cheapest option to do this?**